luyadev/luya/docs/guide/ngrest-concept.md

 Setup CRUD:

-1. Create the base model class (combination of Active Record and NgRest CRUD definition) which is used for the api and the controllers
+1. Create the base model class (combination of Active Record and NgRest CRUD definition) which is used for the API and the controllers
 2. Create the controller and the API
 3. Define and add the API endpoint to your module and enable the authorizations
 4. Import and setup privileges.